k-niss/bowtie/README.md

 library("bowtie")
 ```

 You may have to install the github repertoire using R in the terminal instead of Rstudio.
+After that you can just restart Rstudio and load the library in the standard way using library(bowtie).

 ### Prerequisites